a. What types of sources and stakeholders does RepRisk screen?

 # d.
 Which international ESG frameworks are mapped to RepRisk’s data?

-RepRisk maps its data to three international ESG frameworks:
+RepRisk maps its data to international ESG and regulatory frameworks:

-The SASB Materiality Map is mapped to RepRisk’s 101 ESG risk factors.
+- The UK Modern Slavery Act is mapped to the 102 ESG risk factors.

 The goal of integrating these frameworks into RepRisk’s products is to allow clients to assess a company’s or infrastructure project’s ESG risk exposure through the lens of a universally used framework.
 Clients can easily identify material ESG risks in line with any of these standards, as well as identifying companies and infrastructure projects that may harm progress on a framework such as the SDGs or violate a framework such as the UN Global Compact.